Jeremy Wade: Career

 It was during another journey to India in 2005 in the Himalayan foothills that the concept for the television series River Monsters first presented itself.
 Upon hearing of stories from locals that some people had gone missing in the river, Wade began investigating.
 "Locals believed the perpetrator was a giant fish.
 It had the potential for a fascinating TV show--not just for people interested in fish and fishing, but for everyone."
 The fish turned out to be the Goonch catfish, with Wade landing a 161-pound specimen in an epic battle for the episode.
-He has taken many trips to the Congo and Amazon rain forests.
+He has taken many trips to the Congo and Amazon rainforests.
 With the aid of local fishermen, Wade travels the world to catch various fish.
 Wade published his first book, Somewhere Down the Crazy River, with joint-author Paul Boote, in 1992.
 Wade has also written River Monsters, which details his hunts and journeys around the world.

 Jeremy Wade made his acting debut in the 1986 Bollywood film Allah Rakha playing an extra; he would later return to film in the 2014 film, Blood Lake: Attack of the Killer Lampreys, playing a lamprey expert.
 He had previously covered the fish in the River Monsters episode "Vampires of the Deep".

 In 2016, while filming on a remote island near Australia, Wade and his crew stumbled upon a man who had become stranded on the island after losing his boat while digging for oysters.
 The man, identified as Tremaine, had been stranded on the island for two days before Wade and his crew found him.

 In 2018, Wade was recruited to host the Animal Planet documentary series Mighty Rivers, in which he investigates the disappearance of freshwater giants from the world's most iconic rivers.
 In 2019, Wade would go on to the Animal Planet documentary series Dark Waters, which explored unexplained sightings of mythical beasts across the world.
 In 2020, he began a new TV series, Mysteries of the Deep, where he explores underwater mysteries, ranging from the Loch Ness Monster to the Bermuda Triangle.